top of page

 Writer's pictureMaryke Louw

-Neuromuscular control for Achilles tendonitis rehab
+Neuromuscular exercises for Achilles tendonitis rehab

 The terms tendinitis, tendonitis, tendinosis, and tendinopathy mean the same thing for all practical purposes, and we use these interchangeably in our articles.